Dallas Taylor (singer)

-Dallas Taliaferro Taylor (born May 17, 1980) is an American musician who is the vocalist for the heavy metal band Maylene and the Sons of Disaster, as well as the former vocalist and founder of Underoath, performing on three albums—Act of Depression, Cries of the Past and The Changing of Times—before leaving the band in 2003.
+Dallas Taliaferro Taylor (born May 17, 1980) is an American musician who is the vocalist for the heavy metal band Maylene and the Sons of Disaster, which he formed in 2004 after leaving Underoath.
+He was the original vocalist and a founder of Underoath, performing on three albums Act of Depression, Cries of the Past, and The Changing of Times before departing the band in 2003.

 Biography

 Taylor was born in Ocala, Florida.

 Although no longer a member of the band, Taylor has said in an interview that he is very good friends with the Underoath lead vocalist Spencer Chamberlain and was in a video with some Underoath members having fun at a recording studio in Atlanta, Georgia.

 In mid- to late 2004, Taylor re-emerged with a new band, Maylene and the Sons of Disaster.
 They released an album, Maylene and the Sons of Disaster on October 25, 2005, and signed with Mono Vs Stereo.
 After the release, Maylene and the Sons of Disaster signed to Ferret Records.